Mattlister/FilmDBMain/README.md

 ### Design

-* As you can see in the wireframes section further down, I was originally going to use an orange jumbotron header but it lost something onscreen and looked dated.
-I reviewed other sites that had more freedom in their approach as they weren't single page applications and so could offer more but
+* As you can see in the wireframes section further down, I kept pretty close to my original design.
+I tried various colour schemes for the heading title but I wanted something that worked well with the background images and seemed to fit with any colour of any image.
+Whether this was the image of Ripley, the image of or an image like, the Red and Black gradient colour looked great in both it's colour choice and as a header.
+The white coloured font stood better in the header comapred to black or grey which lost something when I made th image opaque.

-  I didn't have that advantage with an SPA.
-I had to think how to showcase the site without being over worded and was pleasing to view from the outset.
-It had to stand out and so I came up with the second concept which is on the newer imaged wireframes.
-The sharp images showed what the website represents straight away.
-Adventure.
+I looked at other sites that had a similar theme to mine and I felt mine was different enough to stand out and be something completely new and fresh and to look cool to a user.

-  As they say, a picture paints a thousand words and so to my advantage, I used images and video to show heartstopping moments without many words
+I had to think how to showcase the site to a user and tried to make it engaging from the moment the user clicks on the first page.

 ### Colours